In Ukraine, mines take lives even after fighting moves on

 “I’m afraid to go to the woods now,” she said.
 “Now, I’m looking down every time I take a step.”

 Karmanau reported from Lviv, Ukraine.
-Srdjan Nedeljkovic in the Donetsk region of Ukraine and Hanna Arhirova in Kyiv also contributed.
+Srdjan Nedeljkovic in the Donetsk region of Ukraine and Hanna Arhirova in Kyiv, Ukraine also contributed.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine